Why study Architectural Technology at Liverpool John Moores University?

 - International Foundation Year course available offering direct progression onto this degree programme - visit LJMU's International Study Centre to find out more

 The BSc (Hons) Architectural Technology could be the start of your career as an Architectural Technologist.
 The course is structured to enable you to develop specialist knowledge in building design, project preparation, construction technology, performance of buildings, contracts and professional practice.
 You will be given the opportunity to develop expertise in the preparation of architectural drawings using both manual drawing techniques and Computer Aided Design packages, including Revit.
-You will be given realistic design projects that enable you to develop your skills with projects becoming increasingly challenging and varied as you progress through the course.
+You will be given realistic technical design projects that enable you to develop your skills with projects becoming increasingly challenging and varied as you progress through the course.

 The programme provides an introduction to Building Information Modelling (BIM) allowing architectural technology students to work on industry standard software in a multi-disciplinary environment.

 Links with industry mean that you will have opportunities to meet architectural technologists and other professionals working in the construction industry through guest lectures and site visits.
 There are opportunities to undertake a placement year in the sector where you can apply what you have learnt at LJMU out in the workplace before returning to University to complete the course.
 There are also opportunities to study at an approved overseas partner college that will complement your programme at LJMU.

 This course is accredited by CIAT, which is the global membership qualifying body for Architectural Technology.
 It's a membership organisation representing 10,000 members practising and studying in the discipline who wish to be professionally recognised.

 CIAT accreditation implies that the course has been assessed in terms of content, structure, resources and has met the Institute's requirements.
 Studying on a CIAT Accredited course makes you part of a worldwide network of professionals and supports you in progressing to Chartered Architectural Technologist (MCIAT) status.

 There are many ways to fund study for home and international students